Health and Safety Detailed Risk Assessment

 - Compliance with legal requirements, where they are applicable.

-Goal of the risk assessment
+Goal of the assessment

-The aim associated with risk assessment processes is hazard evaluation, removal, or the minimisation of the risk level by applying control measures, as they are necessary.
+The aim associated with the assessment processes is hazard evaluation, removal, or the minimisation of the risk level by applying control measures, as they are necessary.
 In doing this, employers can create and ensure a healthier and safer workplace for employees an anyone who may visit the premises.

 The goal is to attempt to answer the following questions: